jonnyweatherly/aajonusnet/md/QNA/Q&A Of August 19, 2007.md

 Q: What happened to Gerolsteiner?
 Their prices have gone up.
 The whole energy of that about a year ago.

 A: Yeah, well, that's what's happened to them.
 They're greedy.

 Q: What's the good mineral water to take, then?

-A: I'm taking San Faustino, Pellegrino, San Pellegrino, Romlusa, Apolinarius.
+A: I'm taking San Faustino, Pellegrino, San Pellegrino, Ramlosa, Apolinarius.
 What are some of the others?

 Q: The one you drink it.
 I drink it with my meal.